-After approval, the design exception requests will be provided in Attachment B as an Addendum to the Final RFP.
+The design exception requests will be is provided in Attachment B as an Addendum to the Final RFP.

 Subject all submittals to SCDOT to a thorough QC review prior to submittal.
 Ensure RFC plan submittals to SCDOT are signed and sealed by the State of South Carolina licensed Professional Engineer of Record.